ptrgags/chaos-game-3d/logbook.md

     arrow keys or a gamepad?
 * Once CesiumJS's implementation of 3D Tiles Next is further along, there's plenty of cool styling opportunities

+## 2022-02-08 No Backtracking Chooser

+When exploring tilings where the transforms come in pairs of inverses (think: up/down & left/right), iterations get wasted by applying transformations that cancel (e.g. up then down).
+A simple way to do this is to disallow inverses.
+If I store the transformations as `[A, A^(-1), B, B^(-1), ...]`, then all that needs to be done is to keep track of the last transformation that was applied and forbid the adjacent index (+1 if the last index was even, -1 otherwise)

+### Next Steps:

+* I need to change how the `chaos_sets` algorithm to iterate each copy of the initial set separately, and call `chooser.reset()` afterwards.
+Right now, if there is only 1 pair of inverses, everything winds up going down the same path, which defeats the purpose.
+* I also want to try a more general Markov chain chooser, similar to the `xaos` parameters in Apophysis.
+The parameters will be a matrix of weights that will be turned into cumulative probability distributions for easy random generation.